Async Rust, Part Three: IO

 }

 The other async building block we need for our client is connect, but there are a couple of problems with that.
 First, TcpStream::connect creates a new stream, and there's no way for us to call set_nonblocking on that stream before connect talks to the network.We would need to solve this with the socket2 crate, which separates Socket::new from Socket::connect.
 Second, connect can include a DNS lookup, and async DNS is a whole can of worms.DNS needs to read config files like /etc/resolv.conf, so the OS implementation is in libc rather than in the kernel, and libc only exposes blocking interfaces like getaddrinfo.
 Those configs are unstandardized and platform-specific, and reading them is a pain.
 Even Tokio punts on this and makes a blocking call to getaddrinfo on a thread pool.
-For comparison, the net module in the Golang standard library contains two DNS implementations, an async resolver for simple cases, and a fallback resolver that calls getaddrinfo on a thread pool.
+For comparison, the net module in the Golang standard library contains two DNS implementations, an async resolver for simple cases, and a fallback resolver that also calls getaddrinfo on a thread pool.
 Solving those problems here would be a lot of trouble without much benefit…so we're going to cheat and just assume that connect doesn't block.This is big-time cheating, but our example only connects to itself, so we'll get away with it.
 In the real world we'd use a proper async implementation like tokio::net::TcpStream::connect.

-So, with one real async building block and one blatant lie, we can write client_main:
+With one real async building block and one blatant lie, we can write client_main:

 async fn client_main() -> io::Result<()> {